nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/cfdebot_website_editing.md

 !!! note "Learning Objectives"

-    - learn how to edit Mkdocs website docs on Github using the cfde-bot
+    - learn how to edit Mkdocs website documents on Github using the cfde-bot
+    - learn how to edit documents from sub-module repositories

 === "Est. Time"